HerodotusDev/integrity/README.md

 To use the verifier with contracts deployed on Starknet, you need to have [Rust](https://www.rust-lang.org/tools/install) and [Starknet Foundry](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html) installed.
 Also make sure to update [snfoundry.toml](./snfoundry.toml) file with appropriate `account` name and RPC `url`.

 For running locally and development, you will need [scarb](https://docs.swmansion.com/scarb/) (we recommend using [asdf](https://asdf-vm.com/) version manager).

-### Getting example proofs

-Because of large size of proofs, we don't store example proofs directly in this repository, but rather in [Large File Storage](https://git-lfs.com/), so you need to have it installed and then run `git lfs pull` to get all example proofs.

 ## Using Verifier contracts on Starknet